Characterization of pseudo-effective vector bundles by singular Hermitian metrics: Introduction

-Nef, big, pseudo-effective and weakly positive are notions of algebraic geometric positivity of vector bundles and torsion-free coherent sheaves.
+Nef, big, pseudo-effective, and weakly positive are notions of algebraic geometric positivity of vector bundles and torsion-free coherent sheaves.
 In particular, Viehweg \cite{Vie1} proved that a direct image sheaf of an $m$-th relative canonical line bundle $f_{*}(m K_{X/Y})$ is weakly positive for any fibration $f \colon X \rightarrow Y$.
 By using this result, he studied Iitaka's conjecture.
-A Griffiths semipositive singular Hermitian metric, which is a analogy of a singular Hermitian metric of a line bundle and a Griffiths semipositive metric, was investigated in many papers.
+A Griffiths semipositive singular Hermitian metric, which is an analogy of a singular Hermitian metric of a line bundle and a Griffiths semipositive metric, was investigated in many papers.
 By using Griffiths semipositive singular Hermitian metrics, Cao and P\u{a}un \cite{CP} proved Iitaka's conjecture when the base space is an Abelian variety.
 Therefore, our results also relate algebraic geometry to complex geometry.

-We have some applications about our results. \begin{cor} Let $X$ be a smooth projective $n$-dimensional variety.
-If the tangent bundle $T_X$ is big then $X$ is biholommorphic to $\mathbb{P}^n$. \end{cor}
+We have the following corollary. \begin{cor} Let $X$ be a smooth projective $n$-dimensional variety.
+If the tangent bundle $T_X$ is big, then $X$ is biholomorphic to $\mathbb{P}^n$. \end{cor}

-This corollary is a generalization of Mori's result: "If the tangent bundle $T_X$ is ample then $X$ is biholomorphic to $\mathbb{P}^n$" since an ample vector bundle is big.
-This Corollary was proved by Fulger and Murayama \cite[Corollary 7.8]{FM} by using Seshadri constants of vector bundles .
+This corollary is a generalization of Mori's result: "If the tangent bundle $T_X$ is ample, then $X$ is biholomorphic to $\mathbb{P}^{n}$", since an ample vector bundle is big.
+This corollary was proved by Fulger and Murayama \cite[Corollary 7.8]{FM} by using Seshadri constants of vector bundles .
 We give an another proof by using singular Hermitian metrics.
+Finally, we investigate the relationships between augmented base loci and Griffiths semipositive singular Hermitian metrics of vector bundles.

 {\bf Acknowledgment. } The author would like to thank his supervisor Prof. Shigeharu Takayama for helpful comments and enormous support.
-He would like to thank Dr. Takayuki Koike for useful comments.
+He would like to thank Prof. Takayuki Koike for useful comments.
+He also would like to thank anonymous referee for some suggestions about the contents in Chapter \ref{augmented}.
 This work is supported by the Program for Leading Graduate Schools, MEXT, Japan.
 This work is also supported by JSPS KAKENHI Grant Number 17J04457.